 The foundation of our faith is the belief that God revealed himself to the people of Israel a little over three thousand years ago.
 The revelation consisted of certain visual and audible phenomena.
 The elements of fire, clouds, smoke pillars, and the sound of the shofar were present.
-God produced audible voice of immense proportion that He used to speak to voice conveyed intelligible Laws of great philosophic and halachic import.
+God produced an audible voice of immense proportion that He used to speak to Moses and then to the people.
+The voice conveyed intelligible Laws of great philosophic and halachic import.
 The event left no doubt in the minds of those present that they had witnessed an act of God.
 The Torah describes the details of the event in two places, first in Exodus 19 and then in Deuteronomy 4, where Moses recounts the event to the people before his passing.
 What was the objective of the event?
-In both places the Torah very clearly tells us the purpose of the revelation.
-The statement that God made to Moses immediately before the event reads as

-I will come to you in a thick cloud, so that all the people will hear when I believe in you forever.
+In both places the

+Torah very clearly tells us the purpose of the revelation.
+The statement that God made to Moses immediately before the event reads as follows: I will come to you in a thick cloud, so that all the people will hear when I speak to you.
+They will also then believe in you forever.
-Exodus 19:9

-When Moses recounts the event to the people he says,

-Teach your children and your children's children about the day you stood before God your Lord at Horeb.
+Exodus 19:9: When Moses recounts the event to the people he says, Teach your children and your children's children about the day you stood before God your Lord at Horeb.
 It was then that God said to me, "Congregate the people for Me, and I will let them hear my words.
 This will teach them to be in awe of Me as long as they live on earth, and they will also teach their children.

-Deuteronomy 4:9-10

-God clearly intended the event to be a demonstration that would serve the present and all future generations.
+Deuteronomy 4:9-10: God clearly intended the event to be a demonstration that would serve the present and all future generations.
 Nachmanides and others consider it one of the 613 commandments to teach the demonstration of the event at Sinai to every generation.
 We are therefore obliged to understand the nature of this demonstration and how it was to be valid for future generations.
 An understanding of the foundations of a system offers insight into the character and philosophical milieu of that system.
-Comprehension of Torah from Sinai provides the most rudimentary approaches the entire to Weltanschauung of Torah.
+Comprehension of Torah from Sinai provides the most rudimentary approaches to the entire Weltanschauung of Torah.